mikedilger/chorus/docs/CONFIG.md

 The default is 7200.

+### allow_scrape_if_negentropy

+Within negentropy synchronization, allow scraping.

+The default is true

 ### max_subscriptions

 This is an integer indicating the maximum number of subscriptions a connection can have open at a given time.